 You can purchase a ramp specifically made for the FN cages, use pet steps, or you can build your own ramp to aid entry and egress.

 Midwest Critter Nation

-The Critter Nation cages are very similar to Ferret Nation but are designed with narrower bar spacing, horizontal bars (instead of vertical).
+The Critter Nation cages are identical to the Ferret Nation but are designed with narrower bar spacing, and horizontal bars (instead of vertical).
 Be aware that the horizontal bars can make cage climbing easier.